cloudmesh/cloudmesh-nist/docs/dest/nistvol8-2.md

     properties:
       name:
         type: string
-        description: name of the default
+        description: The name of the default
       value:
         type: string
-        description: type of the default
+        description: The type of the default
       kind:
         type: string
-        description: value of the default
+        description: The value of the default
 ```

 Data Management